Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 ### Required order request properties

 #### __body__
 Type: _string_

 The body of the email in either plain text or HTML format.
-You can use the following keywords for dynamic personalization of the email body:
+You can use the following predefined, case-sensitive keywords for dynamic personalization of the email body:
 - `$recipientName$`: Replaced with the full name of the recipient (supports both individuals and organizations).
 - `$recipientNumber$`: Replaced with the organization number for recipients that are organizations.
 For individuals, this will remain empty.